hipe/tmx/doc_test/README.md

 notes later when some point of "done-ness" is reached with this project.

-currently "doc-test" must be classified as a "hack" because of the way it parses comments: it does not do so in a langauge-aware way (yet).
+currently "doc-test" must be classified as a "hack" because of the way it parses files: it does so with hand-written parsers that are hacks at best (for the time being, until we figure out what is up with `ruby2ruby` this many years later).